 CALL FOR PAPERS

 • Step 2 – Commitment to a Publication Venue: A publication venue is a conference or workshop that accepts reviews from ARR.
-When an opportunity to commit to a publication venue comes around, authors may submit papers with fully completed review (including meta reviews).
+When an opportunity to commit to a publication venue comes around, authors may submit papers with fully completed reviews (including meta reviews).
 Program chairs decide the process for committing ARR reviewed papers, as well as the criteria and process for deciding to accept a subset of these submissions into their event.

-SUBMISSIONS
+SCOPE OF SUBMISSIONS

 • Computational Social Science and Cultural Analytics